CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 {{< /tab >}}
 {{< /tabs >}}

-Cumulus Linux scans the entire <span style="background-color:#F5F5DC">[RIB](## "BGP Routing Information Base")</span> table every 60 seconds.
+Cumulus Linux scans the entire <span class="a-tooltip">[RIB](## "BGP Routing Information Base")</span> table every 60 seconds.
 You can set the conditional advertisement timer to increase or decrease how often you want Cumulus Linux to scan the RIB table.
 You can set a value between 5 and 240 seconds.

 {{%notice note%}}
 A lower value (such as 5) increases the amount of processing needed.
 Use caution when configuring conditional advertisement on a large number of BGP neighbors.